 For especially important or complex rules, the NRC may publish an Advance Notice of Proposed Rulemaking (ANPR) and conduct one or more public meetings.
 The ANPR requests public comment well in advance of the proposed rulemaking stage.
 The need for some action is described, but only broad concepts are discussed for a proposed action.

-- Proposed Rules
+- Proposed Rule

-NRC regulations (rules) provide licensees with requirements that, if met, will result in adequate protection of workers, the public, and the environment.
-The impetus for a proposed rule could be a requirement issued by the Commission, a petition for rulemaking submitted by a member of the public, or research results that indicate a need for a rule change.
-The proposed rule is published in the Federal Register and usually contains (1) the background information about the proposed rule, (2) an address for submitting comments, (3) the date by which comments should be received in order to ensure consideration by the staff, (4) an explanation indicating why the rule change is thought to be needed, and (5) the proposed text to be changed.
+Each proposed rule that involves significant matters of policy is sent to the NRC Commission for approval.
+If approved, the proposed rule is published in the Federal Register and usually contains (1) the background information about the proposed rule, (2) an address for submitting comments, (3) the date by which comments should be received in order to ensure consideration by the staff, (4) an explanation indicating why the rule change is thought to be needed, and (5) the proposed text to be changed.
 Usually, the public is given 75 to 90 days to provide written comments.

-- Final Rules
+- Final Rule

-Once the public comment period has closed, the staff analyzes the comments, makes any needed changes, and forwards the Final Rule for approval, signature, and publication in the Federal Register.
-Each final rule that involves significant matters of policy is sent to the NRC Commissioners for approval.
+Once the public comment period has closed, the staff analyzes the comments, makes any needed changes, and prepares a draft final rule for Commission approval.
 Once approved, the final rule is published in the Federal Register and usually becomes effective 30 days later.

 When appropriate, NRC can shorten the traditional rulemaking process by using a 'direct final' rulemaking process.
 This process is only used for regulatory changes that the NRC believes are noncontroversial.